HarlemBusinessAlliance/WebDevelopmentSquad/intro_to_css/semantictags.md

 [Best CSS Resources To Use](https://github.com/HarlemBusinessAlliance/WebDevelopmentSquad/tree/master/intro_to_css)

-Think about your About Me Projects and it's broken down for us learn more about you.
+Think about your About Me Projects and how it's broken down for us learn more about you.

 * Name +  Home/Town City ---> Header
 * Photo of yourself or Avatar